isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/kimberley-process-certification-scheme.md

 -   Description of goods – to declare origin, type, size, carat weight/mass and value of the rough diamonds
 -   KP Licence Number – to declare in the ‘Licence’ field
 -   KP Certificate Number (mandatory) and Seal Number of the parcel (if any) – to declare in the ‘Traders’ Remark’ field

+Please submit the following documents together with the TradeNet declaration:
+<p>Commercial Invoice issued by the supplier</p>
+<p>Packing List</p>
+<p>Airway Bill</p>
+<p>Copy of Singapore KP Certificate (for export permit applications) or KP Certificate issued by the overseas exporting KP Authority (For import permit applications)</p>

+Note: Singapore Customs can process the permit application only after all the required documents have been submitted.